apache/druid/docs/api-reference/retention-rules-api.md

 ## Get audit history for all datasources

 Retrieves the audit history of rules for all datasources over an interval of time.
-The default value of `interval` can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in the `runtime.properties` file for the Coordinator.
+The default interval is 1 week.
+You can change this period by setting `druid.audit.manager.auditHistoryMillis` in the `runtime.properties` file for the Coordinator.

 ### URL